 Claire is instructed before the First-Tier and Upper Tribunals of the Immigration and Asylum Chamber, the Administrative Court and the Court of Appeal.
 She also often advises at the initial stages of cases in respect of applications made to the Secretary of State.

-Claire is committed to representing vulnerable individuals and often acts in cases involving clients with mental health issues and children.
+She has significant experience of Trafficking and Asylum cases.
+She has appeared in a number of reported cases including test cases.
+Claire is committed to representing vulnerable individuals and often acts in cases involving clients with mental health issues and unaccompanied minors.

 She has extensive experience in unlawful detention cases.

 Claire regularly represents EEA nationals and their family members and also has experience in Family and Business Immigration.